dlwicksell/nodem/README.md

 ## A YottaDB and GT.M database driver and language binding for Node.js ##

-Version 0.20.2 - 2022 Mar 10
+Version 0.20.3 - 2023 Aug 26

 ## Copyright and License ##

-Addon Module written and maintained by David Wicksell <dlw@linux.com>
+Addon module written and maintained by David Wicksell <dlw@linux.com>
-Copyright © 2012-2022 Fourth Watch Software LC
+Copyright © 2012-2023 Fourth Watch Software LC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (AGPL) as published by the